Kirk Deighton

-Kirk Deighton is a village and civil parish in the Harrogate district of North Yorkshire, England.
-It is situated north-west of Wetherby, to which it is contiguous, and near the A1(M).
-The village was in the West Riding of Yorkshire, and Wetherby Rural District, until 1974, and is now on the border between West Yorkshire and North Yorkshire: the village is in North Yorkshire, and Wetherby in the Leeds metropolitan district of West Yorkshire.
-Kirk Deighton has a population of less than 500 people, measured at 484 in the 2011 Census.
+Kirk Deighton is a village and civil parish in the county of North Yorkshire, England.
+It is situated north-west of Wetherby and near the A1(M) motorway.
+The village was in the West Riding of Yorkshire, and Wetherby Rural District, until 1974, and is now 0.5 mile north of the border between West Yorkshire and North Yorkshire.

+The civil parish extends east of the A1(M) and north to the River Nidd.
+It includes the hamlet of Ingmanthorpe, and Wetherby Services on the motorway.
+The civil parish had a population of 484 in the 2011 Census.

 History

 Kirk Deighton and its church (All Saints' Church) were mentioned in the Domesday Book.
 The name of the village derives from Kirk (meaning church) and Dĩc-tūn; a town surrounded by a moat or ditch.
 At the 2001 Census, the population of the village was 386, which by the 2011 Census had risen to 484.
 In 2015, North Yorkshire County Council estimated the population to be 500.

 Historically, the village and parish were in the Wetherby Rural District and the Wapentake of Claro.
-In 1974, the village was moved into North Yorkshire (from the West Riding of Yorkshire) and is now in the Harrogate District.
+In 1974, the village was moved into North Yorkshire (from the West Riding of Yorkshire).
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.